ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 Then, you will be able to use this bucket with the different **OVHcloud AI Tools** through the `ovhai` CLI.

-### Creating a S3 user
+### Creating an S3 user

-First of all, you must have a S3-user with the correct rights to manage S3 buckets.
+First of all, you must have an S3-user with the correct rights to manage S3 buckets.

 To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager\), go to the `Public Cloud` section, and select the Public Cloud project concerned.
 Then click on `Object Storage` in the left-hand menu.